vaishnaviasawale/Make_Sketches_From_Images/readMe.md

 <br />pip install flask # Flask is a Python module that allows us to build web apps

 <br />pip install opencv-python # to use cv2

+<br /><b>STEPS TO DEPLOY ON REPLIT</b>

+<br />1.
+Go to replit.com and sign up
+<br />2.
+Click on ‘Create App’ and create one with the Python template
+<br />3.
+Add all the necessary files and folders from this repo
+<br />4.
+Configure Replit by searching for a .replit file and modify it to start the app with “app.py” (instead of main.py)
+<br />5.
+On the left pan, under ‘Tools’, search for ‘Secret’ to add our secrets as a .env file (CLOUD_NAME, API_KEY, and API_SECRET needed to upload images to Cloudinary)
+<br />6.
+On the left pane, under ‘Tools’ open the ‘Shell’.
+Run ‘pip install -r requirements.txt’ to install all needed packages
+<br />7.
+Click on ‘Run’ at the top of the page.
+Under the Webview, we can see a preview of our website.
+<br />8.
+Click on ‘Deploy’.
+We get a temporary Dev URL of the type https://your-repl-name.username.repl.co .This is a public URL and can be used by anyone.
+To set a custom domain, Replit will give you a CNAME record to set in your domain registrar (like GoDaddy, Namecheap, etc.).
+We need to own a domain (can be bought from any registrar), update DNS records (Replit will guide), and then wait a few minutes to an hour for it to go live.
+This also needs a paid plan.